miamibc/joker-telegram-bot/README.md

 Joker Telegram Bot
 =================

 Born in 2001'th this bot was entertaiment chatbot written in miRCscript, joking on #blackcrystal Quakenet channel.

 Since that time many things has been changed.
-Here is third rewrite of Joker, made on Telegram to be simple and with PHP to be fun.
+Here is third rewrite of Joker, made for Telegram to be modern and simple, with PHP to be fun.

 Installation and start
 -------------------------------------------------